dmamur/elembert/README.md

 - elembert_classification_matbench.ipynb: This notebook performs classification of the matbench dataset.

 - element_classifier.ipynb: An example of how subelements can be calculated from PCA-KMeans models.
+PCA inputs - PDFs are calculated using the ASE library.

 ## Perfomance
 The table presents the ROC-AUC performance of two model versions applied to the datasets listed.
 Bold font indicates the best performance, and the last column shows previous results obtained from other models. elEmBERT-V0 denotes models that utilize chemical element embeddings, while elEmBERT-V1 employs subelement embeddings as input for the BERT module.